-3D Printers?
-Impact on Construction: How Additive Manufacturing Could Change the Industry
+3D Printing and Construction: How Additive Manufacturing Could Change the Industry

 Construction projects are complex and require a lot of coordination and time to complete.
 A survey from Home Advisor found that on average custom home projects take four months or more to finish.
 For more complex projects, these timelines can extend to over a full year (depending on if there are any hiccups).
 Data from McKinsey shows that 98% of mega construction jobs can expect to run over estimated deadlines by 30%.
 These statistics and more bring to light an obvious opportunity for improved productivity across the project lifecycle.
 While it is not an end all be all, technologists are hopeful that 3D printing will improve project workflows and help to fix this problem.
 Currently, costs associated with the technology will likely prevent large scale adoption of 3D printing for another decade or so.

 When looking at the history of construction, Building Information Modeling (BIM) and 3D modeling have been some of the most revolutionary technologies.
 Before BIM, construction teams were limited to troubleshooting and coordinating project plans in 2D.
 This limited collaboration across teams caused frequent errors and hiccups to occur on the job site, often incurring unforeseen additional expenses.
 Now with the use of BIM models, teams examine plans and catch trade clashes ahead of time, significantly reducing the number of errors.
 Many believe that large scale 3D printing could take construction BIM a step further, enabling entire projects to be printed from the 3D model.
 Certain high profile projects, like Icon’s community in Mexico printed entirely by their Vulcan II, have given life to that dream.